Jeremiah 1 – The Call of a Reluctant Prophet

 ii.
 After King Josiah died, things got worse.
 Jeremiah read a scroll of his collected prophecies to the new king Jehoiakim – and the king took the scroll, cut it in pieces, and threw it in the fire (Jeremiah 36:22-23).
 In this general period Jeremiah was chained and flogged (Jeremiah 20:2), and survived a close brush with death (Jeremiah 26:10-11).

 iii.
-His most difficult season was under another king, Zedekiah – who was set on the throne by the Babylonians, but didn’t continue to obey them.
+His most difficult season was under another king, Zedekiah, who was set on the throne by the Babylonians, but didn’t continue to obey them.
 Jeremiah brought a message from God that must have seemed like madness to his generation.
-The message was that judgment through the Babylonians was inevitable – and they must prepare for it and submit to it.
-He wrote to those already exiled in Babylon, he told them to prepare for a 70 year exile and to have a peaceable attitude towards Babylon (Jeremiah 29:7, 10).
+The message was that judgment through the Babylonians was inevitable; and they must prepare for it and submit to it.
+He wrote to those already exiled in Babylon and told them to prepare for a 70-year exile and to have a peaceable attitude towards Babylon (Jeremiah 29:7, 10).
 He was regarded as a traitor and imprisoned (Jeremiah 37:11-16).

 3. (11-12) Jeremiah’s first lesson in his training as a prophet.

 Moreover the word of the Lord came to me, saying, “Jeremiah, what do you see?”
 And I said, “I see a branch of an almond tree.”
 Then the Lord said to me, “You have seen well, for I am ready to perform My word.”

 a.
 Jeremiah, what do you see?
 Jeremiah would receive a message to speak, but before he could speak he had to see.

 i.
 “Before you can make an impression upon another person’s heart, you must have an impression made upon your own soul.
 You must be able to say, concerning the truth, ‘I see it,’ before you can speak it so that your hearers also shall see it.”
 (Spurgeon)